Nihal27055/catch-the-ball/README.md

 - Every 20 points progresses you to the next level
 - Higher levels bring slightly increased challenge

+## Sound Effects
+The game includes sound effects that enhance the playing experience:
+- Catch sound: Plays when a balloon is successfully caught
+- Miss sound: Plays when a balloon hits the red line
+- Level up sound: Plays when you progress to a new level

 ## Technologies
 - HTML5
 - CSS3
 - JavaScript
+- Web Audio API for sound effects
 - LocalStorage API for persistent high score data

 ## Installation
 1. Clone this repository
+2. Add your own sound files to the `sounds` folder (see `sounds/README.txt` for details)
-2. Open `index.html` in your browser
+3. Open `index.html` in your browser
-3. Enjoy the game!
+4. Enjoy the game!

 ## License
 MIT